abikesa/matrix/README.md

    - Metacortex sccene is is "wakefulness" in the matrix
    - When Neo gets a call on a newly delivered Nokia 8110 that is a Paranoid Schizophrenic situation (or at least resembles it)
    - How do I get out here?
 I can guide you but you must do as I say: i.e., passivity in Schizophrenia!!
+   - I like how Neo says "how do you know? ... this is crazy!"
+Yes, its Schizophrenia :(
+   - So, I've outlined an example of an interpretation that one might have, but only *before* the sequels, which leave no room for me to project "my hypotheses"
 2. Metaphysics
    - `That is impossible`
    - Right now all I can tell you is that you are in `danger`